modelica/AsianModelicaConference2020/README.md

 *  March 22, 2020 Notification of acceptance for papers

-*  April 5, 2020  Submission of final papers
+*  August 7, 2020  Submission of final papers

 *  September 7, 2020  End of early registration